aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/20-experiment-console/_index.en.md

 {{< img "create-template-4-stop-conditions-empty.en.png" "Skip Stop Condition section" >}}

+#### Logs

+To write logs of FIS events to CloudWatch, expand the "Logs" card, check the "Send to CloudWatchLogs" checkbox, and select "Browse" to select the pre-created log group:

+{{< img "create-template-5-logs-1.en.png" "Enable CloudWatch logging for FIS" >}}

+For "Log groups" enter `/fis-workshop/fis-logs` and select the relevant entry:

+{{< img "create-template-5-logs-2.en.png" "Browse for log group" >}}

-#### Template name and tags
+#### Template tags

-Finally we can attach tags to our template.
+AWS FIS tracks the temmplate name as the special tag `Name` which is displayed in the "Name" field of the experiment template list view.
+In addition to the Name tag that propagated from setting it in the "Description, name and permission" card, we can optionally attach tags to our template.
 Tags can be used in IAM policy [**condition keys**](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsfaultinjectionsimulator.html#awsfaultinjectionsimulator-fis_Service) to control access to the experiment template.
-AWS FIS also recognizes the special tag `Name` which is displayed in the "Name" field of the experiment template list view.

-For this experiment we will give our template a short name to be used on the list page.
-To do this scroll to the "Tags" section at the bottom, select **"Add new tag"**, then enter `Name` in the "Key" field and `FisWorkshopExp1` for "Value"
+For this experiment we will make no changes here.

 {{< img "create-template-2-name.en.png" "Set FIS template name" >}}